romantech/super-mario/README.md

 # Simple Super Mario Runner Game

-This is a Mario Runner game implemented in vanilla JavaScript without using Canvas.
-When the game starts, Mario automatically runs forward, and obstacles are randomly generated ahead.
-These obstacles can be avoided by jumping, which is done by pressing space (on PC) or touching (on Mobile).
-Every time you avoid an obstacle, the Score increases by 1 point.
+This game is a Mario Runner, developed using vanilla JavaScript without the Canvas API.
+As the game commences, Mario automatically advances, with obstacles appearing randomly in his path.
+Players can avoid these obstacles by jumping, which is achieved by pressing the space bar on a PC or tapping the screen on mobile devices.
+The game concludes if Mario collides with an obstacle.
+Points are earned each time Mario collects a coin.

 Additionally, a gravity effect has been implemented to make Mario's jumps look more natural.